-The evaluation assessed the extent to which organizational culture in peacekeeping operations was aligned with the normative framework of the United Nations and supported missions' effective functioning.
-It focused primarily on mission personnel's perceptions about selected dimensions of organizational culture, which included: leadership and management; accountability, ethics and integrity; teamwork, collaboration and information-sharing; riskappetite; sensitive issues; and gender.
-Data was collected and analysed through a literature review, an online staff survey, key informant interviews and focus group discussions.

-Overall, perceptions of organizational culture in peacekeeping operations diverged depending on mission component, gender, staff level and duty station.
-Uniformed personnel were generally more positive about the organizational culture in their mission as compared to civilian staff.
-Female international civilians consistently expressed the lowest levels of satisfaction across cultural elements.
+The evaluation of the organizational culture in peacekeeping operations assessed the extent to which organizational culture in 14 peacekeeping operations was aligned with the normative framework of the United Nations and supported the effective functioning of the missions.
+It focused primarily on mission personnel's perceptions about selected dimensions of organizational culture, which included leadership and management; accountability, ethics and integrity; teamwork, collaboration and information-sharing; risk appetite; sensitive issues and gender.
+Perceptions on organizational culture diverged depending on mission component, gender, staff level and duty station.
+Uniformed personnel were generally more positive about the organizational culture in their mission compared with civilian staff.
+Female international civilian staff consistently expressed the lowest levels of satisfaction across cultural elements.